rankirokz-prog/shubhdin/localization/SHUBHDIN-LANGUAGE-BIBLE.md

 3. **One source of truth per language:** `master-strings.<lang>.json`, regenerated into `*-content.<lang>.js` files by script.
 Hand-editing generated JS files is forbidden — edit the master JSON, regenerate.
-4. **Fallback chain:** chosen language → Hindi → English.
+4. **Fallback chain:** chosen language → **English** → Hindi.
 A missing key must never crash or show blank; it falls back.
+   *(Changed in v1.8.
+Falling back to Hindi made a Telugu report render as Hindi, which reads as a wrong-language bug rather than a missing string.
+English is universally legible to the audience; another Indic script is not.)*
 5. **Terms dictionary is separate from prose.** Planet names, rashi names, dignities, weekdays, months, and UI labels live in a per-language TERMS table (~100 entries, hand-curated once).
 Prose blocks reference meaning; the terms